mikesturm/ed/todaycard.md

 6. Once you have all the items on your card, place the number of the last item on your list in the "P" column of the first item.
 For instance, if you have 7 items on your list, item 1 gets 7.
 Item 2 gets 6, and so on down to item 7—which gets 1.

-This represents your possible points for each tasks, and the P values of those items summed up represents your total points for the day.
+This represents your possible points for each task, and the P values of those items summed up represents your total points for the day.

-## Tips for Filling Out Your Card
+## Tips for How to Fill Out Your Card

 - Look at your calendar before you begin filling out your tasks, to understand how much time you have available to take care of tasks on your initial big list.
 If you’re in meetings, picking up and dropping off kids, making dinner, and cleaning up for all but 2 hours today—consider a maximum of 3 items.
 Don’t put yourself under undue pressure.
 I like to use the rule of no more than 1.25 items per hour of free time.